Alexander-a-a/Semester-Project/README.md

-My semester Project
+My Semester Project

-Created a WebPage for the receptionist to use and have control over employees.
+This project is a web application designed for receptionists to manage employees and delivery tracking efficiently.

-The API can take a few seconds to load that is because the API we were provided with was a bit slow
+⚠️ Note: The API used in this project may take a few seconds to load.
+This is due to the performance limitations of the provided API.